MariomMishu/travel-agency/README.md

 Site user can register and login to the applicaiton.
 Once logged in, he can share a status to public or private selecting a location (Using dropdown).
 Status can be public or private.
 Public status will be visible to all other users within the selected location.
+However, private status will be visible to only the user who posted.
+Owner of a shared status can edit it if he or she wishes.

-However Setup Process:
+Setup Process:
 The application is a Maven project.
 Therefore, Maven must have to present in the dev environment.
 The application is developed with Eclipse.
 Therefore, it is preferred to use eclipse for importing easily.